 Lisa helps her clients focus on identifying obstacles that are causing them to feel stuck and offers a path of guidance for making more satisfying choices.

 As a therapist, she is warm, open, encouraging and direct.
 Lisa combines her experience, education, creativity, and sense of humor with a down-to-earth, realistic approach to counseling.

 Lisa aims to create a relaxed, comfortable environment where you can feel safe to explore your thoughts, frustrations, and behaviors, without fear, judgment or shame.

 Whatever your reason for looking into therapy, Lisa is glad that you are here.
 It means that you are ready for a change.
 She wants to help you improve the life experiences you are having, discover ways to build your strengths, and develop new skills and insights that will empower you to live a more meaningful, connected and fulfilling life.

 Lisa completed her graduate training, a Master’s of Social Work, MSW, at the University of Wisconsin-Madison.
 She holds licensure as a Licensed Clinical Social Worker, LCSW, in the state of Wisconsin and is an active member of her professional industry association.
 Lisa maintains regular clinical supervision and professional development to enhance the quality of her work.

 Before starting Hillary Counseling in 2009, Lisa began her career as a Clinical Social Worker at Rogers Memorial Hospital in Oconomowoc, Wisconsin.
-She spent over 5 years working in different levels of care, including: inpatient, partial, and residential programs, each with different populations.
+She spent several years working in different levels of care, including: inpatient, partial, and residential programs, each with different populations.